raspberrypilearning/physical-computing/en/step_14.md

     print(pot.value)
     ```

++ Run your code.
 You should see a number between 0 and 1.
 This represents how far the dial is turned.

 + Now read the value in a loop: